brandonchin00/Final-Project-V2/roogle/README.md

    Supabase API

 7. Reflection
    In the past year, I've taken Problem Solving, WebTech, and now finally Computer Science.
 I love building things.
 So I guess this is one of my final projects as an undergraduate student.
-Thank you professor.
+Thank you, professor.
 It's been a pleasure.

     Here is my reflection:

-    When I first started this course, I gave myself two goals.
-1. Polish up my foundations of coding.
-2. Learn authentication.
+    When I first started this course, I gave myself two goals:

+    Polish up my foundations of coding.
+    Learn authentication.

     As a result, I picked a project idea that required authentication and database management.

-    What went well was my the UX.
-I had a great time building and designing the frontend with react.
-It was fun designing and picking the colors coordination for the website.
-Famailiarity with useState, useEffect, I was able to get the components to react precisely the way I wanted.
+    What went well was my UX.
+I had a great time building and designing the frontend with React.
+It was fun designing and picking the color coordination for the website.
+With familiarity with useState and useEffect, I was able to get the components to react precisely the way I wanted.

-    I had trouble with connecting with Supabase's API becuase it was my first time using Supabase.
-So as I was intergrating the database, I was learning it.
+    I had trouble connecting with Supabase's API because it was my first time using Supabase.
+So as I was integrating the database, I was learning it.
 In addition, it was my first time using a structured database.
 I really struggled with authentication and then connecting it to my profile table.
-I also then connected it to my notes table with held all the content for each user.
+I also then connected it to my notes table which held all the content for each user.
+I had to use SQL Editor to manually create a trigger so that when a new user joins via Auth table, their information will also be populated into the profile table.
+That was a bit hard.
+I also discovered a quick plpsql in the documentation for the table function:

+    BEGIN
+    INSERT INTO public.profile (id, email, first_name, last_name)
+    VALUES (new.id, new.email, new.raw_user_meta_data ->> 'first_name', new.raw_user_meta_data ->> 'last_name');
+    RETURN new;
+    END

     Figuring out Protected Routes was also fun.
-I never used protected routes becuase it was my first login component.
+I never used protected routes because it was my first login component.
 So figuring that out in React documentation was a fun process.
+I was testing if can bypass the protected routes via URL changes.
+It didn't work.
+I was glad.

-    Once I was done with that.
-One of the biggest problem, I was rerendering the components once new data had been fetched.
+    Once I was done with that, one of the biggest problems was rerendering the components once new data had been fetched.
+I had to useEffect, react hook, to render when there is a change in a specific parameter (state or UI).

+    I learned that through console.log(data.user), I can visualize the data supabase returns when you authenticate a user.
+There I found that websites hold an access token assigned to the user's session.
+So it doesn't require a fetch data every page.
+Once the user signs out, it removes the session and token.

-    BIGGEST PROBLEM DEPLOYMENT.
-I spent 2 hours figuring out why browserrouter doesn't work in deployment build but it works fine in development.
-Found out via Reddit that it uses Hashrouter.
+    BIGGEST PROBLEM: DEPLOYMENT.
+I spent 2 hours figuring out why BrowserRouter doesn't work in the deployment build but it works fine in development.
+Found out via Reddit that it uses HashRouter.
 So I had to replace that and adjust all the routes.

-    Going forward, I need to focus on database management and useEffect and passing functions in props.
-I know a broad sense of it from my online courses but I need to refine it becuase it took me awhile.
+    Going forward, I need to focus on database management, useEffect, and passing functions in props.
+I know a broad sense of it from my online courses but I need to refine it because it took me a while.

     ChatGPT helped me figure out what the error code meant and offered possible solutions to fix.

+    Anyway.
+Thanks for the opportunity to do this project.
+It was really fun.

     Database screenshots:
     ![Alt text](image.png) auth table -- supabase standard auth